remvst/game-model/README.md

 The engine provides ways to manage a world, entities, and events.
 It also provides utilities to serialize worlds so it can be used for saving levels and synchronizing multiplayer gameplay.

-It also does not provide any rendering, sound, physics, controls... **It is up to the developer to build them**
+It does NOT provide any rendering, sound, physics, controls... **It is up to the developer to build them.**

 ## Simplistic Example